Ayuilos/MultiResourceEIP/README.md

     function setPriority(uint256 tokenId, uint16[] memory priorities) external;

     /*
-    @notice Returns an array of byte8 identifiers from the active resources array for resource lookup.
+    @notice Returns an array of uint32 identifiers from the active resources array for resource lookup.
     @dev Each uint32 resource corresponds to the id of the relevant resource on the storage.
-See addResourceEntry dev comment for rationale.
     @param tokenId the token of the active resource set to get
     @return an array of uint32 resource ids corresponding to active resources */
     function getActiveResources(uint256 tokenId) external view returns(uint32[] memory);

     /*
-    @notice Returns an array of byte8 identifiers from the pending resources array for resource lookup.
+    @notice Returns an array of uint32 identifiers from the pending resources array for resource lookup.
     @dev Each uint32 resource corresponds to the id of the relevant resource on the storage.
-See addResourceEntry dev comment for rationale.
     @param tokenId the token of the pending resource set to get
     @return an array of uint32 resource ids corresponding to pending resources */